 It doesn’t matter who wins the first game(first leg) as the final result depends on the second game(second leg).

-In the event of a tie in the final result, this can be (0-0, 1-1, 2-2, etc), there will be an extra time of 30 minutes and if no one is able to take the lead, there will be a penalty session.
+In the event of a tie in the final result, this can be (0-0, 1-1, 2-2, etc), there will be an extra time of 30 minutes and if no one can take the lead, there will be a penalty session.

 Is Champions League Based On Head To Head Only?